adeschen/methylInheritance/README.md

 associated to an effect inherited from a treatment and that stochastic effect can be dismissed.

 ## Citing ##

 If you use this package for a publication, we would ask you to cite the
 following:

 > Pascal Belleau, Astrid Deschênes, Marie-Pier Scott-Boyer, Mathieu Dalvai, Janice Bailey and Arnaud Droit (2018).
 Inferring and modeling inheritance of differentially methylated changes across multiple generations.
 Nucleic Acids Research. gky362.
 DOI: https://doi.org/10.1093/nar/gky362

-> Akalin A, Kormaksson M, Li S, Garrett-Bakelman FE, Figueroa ME, Melnick A and Mason CE (2012). “methylKit: a comprehensive R package for the analysis of genome-wide DNA methylation profiles.”
-Genome Biology, 13(10), pp. R87.

 ## Bioconductor Package ##